lewagon/dotfiles/02-OOP/03-Cookbook-Day-One/Optional-01-Medium-pocket/README.md

 But when we instantiate the `post`, we want it to be automatically populated with its title, content, and author.
 A good place to code it would be in the `Post`'s `initialize` method.
 The scraping lines should be refactored in a private method, called in `initialize`, **except when the post is instantiated from our repo's `load_csv` method** as we store everything in the csv.

+Now let's imagine that we add an `Author` model in the picture, and that we want to scrape info about the post's author when scraping the post.
+The `Post#initialize` method wouldn't be a good choice anymore...
+Leaving it in the **controller** (where we have an access to repositories) would be a necessity, so let's code it there!

 Monday we'll see how we can plug a `Service` class to the MVC pattern if we want to extract this kind of specific features from the pattern.

 Have a nice weekend 💪